Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   * `&ungrib`
     * `prefix`: Leave it at the default option, `FILE`.
 * Run `./ungrib.exe` to generate intermediate files in the format of `FILE:YYYY-MM-DD_hh` - one file for each time.
-  * NOTE: Here, I ran into [this](http://wrfforum.com/viewtopic.php?f=6&t=2799) error wherein it recognizes the dates till certain point and then gives up.
-Followed the suggestions of replacing the Vtable from [here](http://www2.mmm.ucar.edu/wrf/users/vtables/Vtable.ERA-interim_pl), but no difference.
+  * NOTE: Here, I ran into [this](http://wrfforum.com/viewtopic.php?f=6&t=2799) error wherein it says the last required file is missing.
+Followed the suggestions of replacing the Vtable from [here](http://www2.mmm.ucar.edu/wrf/users/vtables/Vtable.ERA-interim_pl), but didn't work.

 <figure style="width: 400px" class="align-right">